Neighborhood Pride Grant Program

-Any Norfolk civic league or neighborhood association that is a legal entity with non-profit status is eligible to apply.
+Any Norfolk civic league or neighborhood association that has state legal entity or non-profit status is eligible to apply.
 It cannot be a business or for-profit company.
 Proposed projects must be implemented in the neighborhood of residency.
 A group qualifying as a civic league must have:

 - Open memberships to all residents of the neighborhood